Collision detection

 This procedure is a generalisation of finding overlapping AABBs

-A full explanation of the mechanisim is given by David Eberly.
+A full mathematical explanation of the mechanisim is given by David Eberly.

 For two OBBs we create candidadate axes.
 These will be the 'local' axes of each object.
-The centre of each object is projected onto an axis.
-The distance between the two projected points is compared to the sum of the "half-widths" or "half-heights".
-If there is not overlap, then the OBB do not collide.
+The vertices of each object is projected onto an axis.
+The porection sof each object are checked if there is an overlap.
 The OBB collide if and only if there is no overlap on any axis.

 Narrow Phase Collision Detection